JoeyEamigh/JoeyEamigh/README.md

 * Go
 * Ruby/Ruby on Rails
 * C
-* Assembly (only if I get bored and want to fry my brain)
+* Assembly

-🔭 I’m currently working with Beds for Kids [https://bedsforkids.org/](https://bedsforkids.org/) and various contracting positions
+🔭 I’m currently working on fun personal projects, in various contracting positions, and always learning more.
 📫 How to reach me: [https://joeyeamigh.com/](https://joeyeamigh.com/) or [https://lightningcode.dev/](https://lightningcode.dev/) - but it's best if you just email me at [joey@joeyeamigh.com](mailto:joey@joeyeamigh.com)